GluuFederation/docs-ce-prod/3.1.2/source/integration/saas/google.md

 !!!
 Note
     It is highly recommended to use Google's staging apps environment before migrating to production.

-## Create a GSuite account for you organization
+## Create a GSuite account

 You can do that [here](https://gsuite.google.com/signup/basic/welcome).
 Don't forget to add at least one user account(we are going to used that user to test that SSO is working.

 If you already have an account skip to the next section.

 !!!
 Note
     You need a valid and not used domain name